Te Waikoropupū Springs

-Te Waikoropupū Springs, also known as Pupu Springs and Waikaremumu Springs, are located in Golden Bay, in New Zealand's South Island.
-The springs are known for the clarity of the water, and the volume of water discharged.
+Te Waikoropupū Springs, also known as Pupu Springs and Waikaremumu Springs, are located near Tākaka in Golden Bay, in the Tasman District of the South Island of New Zealand.
+The springs are known for the exceptional clarity of the water, and the volume of water discharged.
+They are the largest cold–water springs in the Southern Hemisphere.
 The springs are spiritually significant to Māori people.
 The springs feed Te Waikoropupū River, a short tributary of the Tākaka River.